nikola-spasojevic/Job_Title_Recommender/README.md

 *If the most previous word is out of context (or doesn't exist), we revert back to the autocmplete/unigram model.
 Or, we can still use the MLE models unigram model score (the 2 models should be compared in further work)

-Usage of MLE: Predict the probability of an equivalence class using its relative frequency in the training data:

-– C(x) = count of x in training, N = number of training instances

-● Problems with MLE:

-– Underestimates the probability for unseen data: C (x)=0

-● Maybe we just didn't have enough training data

-– Overestimates the probability for rare data: C (x)=1

-● Estimates based on one training sample are unreliable

-– Solution: smoothing

 # TODO: Model Evaluation is to be done using Word Error Rate (WER)
 The WER score can be derived from the Edit Distance, which can be ran on teh test set in which we can see for each job posting how does the model complete the job posting given the data.